 If you’re in the Los Angeles area, you can buy farm deliveries on their website.
 And Kranz just signed a lease for a small brick-and-mortar market in town.
 Stay tuned in to the Edible Gardens Instagram and website for details.

 In the meantime, don’t hide those root vegetables and squash in your pantry.
 Put them on display on your fall table, and enjoy the literal fruits of your labor.

 Five Tips For A Beautiful Fall Harvest Table

 Instead of stocking up on eucalyptus, ivy, or myrtle at the flower market, fill in your flower arrangements using just-picked stems of basil, mint, catmint, sage, sorrel, or chard.
 The red, lacy veins of the sorrel Kranz used complemented the red zinnias and garden-grown dahlias.
 And it’s a great way to use an excess of greens from your cool-weather garden.

 A heavy, sage-green pumpkin can anchor a fall table in the same way a pricey professional arrangement can.
 Place it on a cutting board or platter, and use it as a base to build around—adding deep purple eggplant, small zucchinis with the blossoms still attached, or the lacy tops of carrots.

 3. Add beeswax candles and neutral linens in complementary colors.

 Hand-poured Greentree Home candles in shades like blush pink and olive green bring out the colors in your produce and play on the neutral/natural theme.
 Unfinished wood and aged brass candlesticks work well with the rustic theme.
-A cream gingham tablecloth from Morrow Soft Goods is the perfect neutral backdrop for a palette of fall garden color.
+A tablecloth from Morrow Soft Goods is the perfect neutral backdrop for a palette of fall garden color.

 4. Use what you have around the house.